Skip to content

 Recommended Workout Duration

 Aim for 20–30 minutes at a time, three or four times a week.
-As your stamina improves, add more sessions or stretch the time.
+As stamina improves, you can extend the sessions or add extra ones.

 Combining Rebounding with Diet and Lifestyle